buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Legendary; **Cost:** 75000 gp

 this elegant black **cloth**, soft as silk, is folded to the size of a handkerchief.
 It unfolds into a circular sheet 1.8 meters in diameter.
 You can use two actions to unfold and place the well of many worlds on a solid surface, whereupon it creates a two-way portal to another world or plane of existence.
-Each time the item opens a portal, the Narrator decides where it leads.
+Each time the item opens a portal, the Game Master decides where it leads.
 You can use two actions to close an open portal by grabbing the edges of the cloth and folding it up.
 Once a well of many worlds has opened a portal, it can' \*\*t do so again for 1d8 hours.

 ### Poison Resistance